Kathy Ireland: 2013–present

-Also in January 2017, American Family Insurance tapped Kathy Ireland for an ambassador role.
+Also in January 2017, American Family Insurance tapped Ireland for an ambassador role.
 To launch their relationship, Ireland was the keynote speaker for their Dream Fearlessly campaign.
 In July 2018, Fox Business reported that Ireland had ventured into the shipping container business, partnering with SG Blocks, a company which has been designing and constructing container-based buildings and structures in the United States.

 On May 8, 2019, singer and actress Vanessa Williams signed a management and partnership agreement with Kathy Ireland Worldwide.

-In late 2019, Padlist launched with Kathy Ireland as the Chief Editor & Brand Strategist alongside Co-Founders Blake Van Leer and Lindsay Van Leer.
+In late 2019, Padlist launched with Ireland as the Chief Editor & Brand Strategist alongside Co-founders Blake Van Leer and Lindsay Van Leer.
 In 2020, Ireland's company entered into a partnership with Camping World to bring her collections of RV furniture to retail locations and online stores.
-Camping World does $4 plus billion worldwide and operates over 180 retail/service locations in 46 states.